arcology-network/binary-releases/ammolite-client-docker.md

 ### 4.2.
 Container Login

-Run the command to log in to the client container.
-Simply **replace `192.168.1.103` with your host machine IP (Not docker's).** The host is the machine on which the client docker is running.
+Run the command to log in to the container.
+Simply **replace `192.168.1.103` with your host machine IP.**  Again, the host is the machine on which the client docker is running.

 ```shell
 ssh -p 32768 root@192.168.1.103